Qbeast-io/qbeast-spark/CONTRIBUTING.md

 ## Snapshots

 Snapshots can be made available for internal and test purposes.
-In this case the versioning to be applied is: <new-version-number>-SNAPSHOT-<short-commit-sha>
+In this case the versioning to be applied is: <new-version-number>-<short-commit-sha>-SNAPSHOT

-Example: 0.6.2-SNAPSHOT-badfbadf
+Example: 0.6.2-badfbadf-SNAPSHOT

 # Community Values